-- Give the operator as much information as possible, including your address and any breathing problems that the person may have.
+- Call 911 right away.
+Give the operator as much information as possible, including what opioid you think they may have taken.

-- If the person is having trouble breathing, the operator may ask if you are trained in cardiopulmonary resuscitation (CPR).
-You might be asked to perform CPR if you are trained to do so.
+- If the person is having trouble breathing, the 911 operator may ask if you are trained in cardiopulmonary resuscitation (CPR).
+If so, you might be asked to perform CPR.

-- After calling 911, stay with the person until emergency services arrive, even if the person wakes up.
+- Stay with the person until emergency help arrives, even if the person wakes up.

-Anyone suspected of taking an overdose of opioids should see a doctor and may need to be considered for counseling and further treatment as appropriate.
+Anyone suspected of taking an overdose of opioids should see a doctor right away.
+They may need to be considered for counseling and further treatment.

 Can an opioid overdose be reversed?